qwx9/notes/net/todo/stack.md

 	but patch is available

 ### vncv
+- vncv: match key against some fingerprint or something? i'd like to not have the same fucking key for the same host on different addresses
 - fucking clipboard issues
 	* utf8 from remote → garbled
 	* add utf8 shit to /dev/snarf → blabla not in bla
 	* fucking clipboard with openbsd firefox
+	* input of utf8 runes eats too, try placing ê, copy paste puts an invalid rune
+	* input of utf8 runes sometimes works after two tries, sometimes doesn't ever
 - vncv performance fucking BLOWS, ssh too(?), faster to vncviewer within vncv to another machine
 	* vncviewer uses compression etc
 	* because 9p? ssh→tmux sucks too